lusakasa/saka-key/README.md

 3. It's engineered for configurability.
 There are no hardcoded keybindings you have to unmap.
 There is no default hint styling.
 Default _settings profiles_ are built-in, but the user can make any changes desired.
 Per-domain profiles coming soon.

 4. It's built with modern web tooling (as of 2017): ES6+, Webpack, Preact... no Coffeescript to be seen.
+These tools weren't selected just because they're hip and new.
+Saka Key would be something entirely different without native asynchronous support, ES6 Modules, and functional UI libraries.

 Note: This is a developing project that has bugs and lacks features.
 If you're looking for a robust experience, try some of the more mature options like [Vimium](https://github.com/philc/vimium) and [cVim](https://github.com/1995eaton/chromium-vim).